 For $\beta \in \R,$ we define the \emph{fractional Fourier transform of order $\beta$} to act on the Hermite functions as

-and extended on $L^2$ in the canonical way.
-By the properties of the Hermite polynomials and the Mehler kernel \cite{Beckner}, one is led to deduce that these transforms have the following representation os \emph{integral} transforms:
+and extended it to $L^2$ in the canonical way.
+By the properties of the Hermite polynomials and the Mehler kernel \cite{Beckner}, one is led to deduce that these transforms have the following representation as \emph{integral} transforms:

 where $\theta(\beta) = \text{sign}(\sin (\beta)).$ The relationship between fractional Fourier transforms and the evolution of the quantum harmonic oscillator is evident from the definition.
 Indeed, we may write